AlexDmitriev/propelorm.ru/markdown/cookbook/symfony2/working-with-symfony2.markdown

 By default the PropelBundle is configured with the default parameters:

-{% highlight ini %}
     # Enable full use of the DateTime class.
     # Setting this to true means that getter methods for date/time/timestamp
     # columns will return a DateTime object when the default format is empty.
     propel.useDateTimeClass = true

     # Specify a custom DateTime subclass that you wish to have Propel use
     # for temporal values.
     propel.dateTimeClass = DateTime

     # These are the default formats that will be used when fetching values from
     # temporal columns in Propel.
 You can always specify these when calling the
     # methods directly, but for methods like getByName() it is nice to change
     # the defaults.
     # To have these methods return DateTime objects instead, you should set these
     # to empty values
     propel.defaultTimeStampFormat =
     propel.defaultTimeFormat =
     propel.defaultDateFormat =

     # A better Pluralizer
     propel.builder.pluralizer.class = builder.util.StandardEnglishPluralizer
-{% endhighlight %}

 #### Build properties ####